-Vaccines have historically been remarkably safe and effective, and Dr. O’Leary believes both the Pfizer and Moderna vaccines are no different.
+Vaccines have historically been remarkably safe and effective, and Dr. O’Leary believes both the Pfizer and Moderna vaccines — along with any other vaccines that might be approved — are no different.

-That’s because, although the process was accelerated, no corners were cut.
+That’s because, although the process has been accelerated, no corners are being cut.
 Both vaccines went through every single step of the vast, rigorous and complex process required to understand the safety and effectiveness of any new vaccine.

 "This didn’t just happen in a year.
 This work is built on decades of remarkable progress in the development of vaccines,” says Dr. O’Leary.
 “I think we have many reasons to trust the process."

 That goes not just for COVID-19 vaccines, but for the many other vaccines available.
 Dr. O’Leary notes that vaccination rates for kids have recently declined, potentially because families are avoiding healthcare providers’ offices due to the pandemic.

 That would be a mistake, Dr. O’Leary says.
 Vaccines are the single best way to prevent disease: Kids need them to stay safe.
 That’s especially true this year, when COVID-19 has the potential to complicate other diseases in ways that are difficult to anticipate — including influenza.
 Dr. O’Leary urges families to make sure kids get their flu shot this year.